fanlidublin/DaysInDublin/Daily_Proverb.md

 - It doesn't matter where you start.
 Only that you begin.
 Robin Sharma

 - Always remember that the future comes one day at a time.
 Dean Acheson

+- The greatest mistake you can make in life is to be continually fearing you will make one.
+Elbert Hubbard